Alex Jones and Infowars test the limit of free speech on the internet

 What does Infowars say?

-The company hasn't responded to requests for comment, but on a livestream Monday, Jones said the move was "cultural imperialism of the San Francisco tech elite."
+The company hasn't responded to requests for comment, but on an Aug.
+6 livestream, Jones said the move was "cultural imperialism of the San Francisco tech elite."

 Which still allow Jones to use their platform?